Glutathione: The “Master” Antioxidant

 It seems everyone today is touting the latest and greatest to cure all of our health woes.
 Take this to turn back the hands of time, that for more energy, those to remove those unwanted pounds or erase wrinkles, and these to help us remember where the heck we put the car keys.

-Obviously it’s not a “magic elixir” that we will be talking about.
+It’s not a “magic elixir” that we will be talking about.
 It is a natural and indispensable molecule.
 It’s called glutathione, and it is found in every cell in the body.
-In fact, there is virtually no organism on Earth that doesn’t have some glutathione in its cells.1
+There is virtually no organism on Earth that doesn’t have some glutathione in its cells.1

-And for good reason.
-This powerful antioxidant is one of most protective molecules in the human body.
-Without adequate levels of glutathione, you are at risk some of the most feared health conditions facing us today, including stroke, Alzheimer’s disease, and heart disease.
+And for a good reason.
+This powerful antioxidant is one of the most protective molecules in the human body.
+Without adequate glutathione levels, you are at risk of some of the most feared health conditions facing us today, including stroke, Alzheimer’s disease, and heart disease.